floriandejonckheere/utu-thesis/thesis/chapters/06-case-study.typ

 // Analysis and proposed solution to the problem, design and implementation choices

-== Evaluation
+== Evaluation and results

-// Evaluation of the proposed solution in the context of the use case
+// Evaluation and results of the proposed solution in the context of the use case

-== Results

-// Results of the evaluation

 == Discussion